thisisobate/kyverno-website/src/content/docs/policies/other/restrict-pod-controller-serviceaccount-updates/restrict-pod-controller-serviceaccount-updates.md

 ---
-title: "Restrict Pod Controller ServiceAccount Updates"
+title: 'Restrict Pod Controller ServiceAccount Updates'
 category: Other
 version:
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   ServiceAccounts which have the ability to edit/patch workloads which they created may potentially use that privilege to update to a different ServiceAccount with higher privileges.
 This policy, intended to be run in `enforce` mode, blocks updates to Pod controllers if those updates modify the serviceAccountName field.
 Updates to Pods directly for this field are not possible as it is immutable once set.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/restrict-pod-controller-serviceaccount-updates/restrict-pod-controller-serviceaccount-updates.yaml" target="-blank">/other/restrict-pod-controller-serviceaccount-updates/restrict-pod-controller-serviceaccount-updates.yaml</a>

 ```yaml